paulprzybylowski/gym-jitsu/README.md

 - [ ] Dark Mode
 - [ ] Move Helmet middleware into separate file (Helmet helps secure Express apps by setting various HTTP headers)
-- [ ] Limit upload size and/or number of photos to Cloudinary
+- [ ] Limit upload file size and/or number of photos to Cloudinary
+- [ ] Limit number of gyms displayed on /gyms and integrate a 'Load more' button at the bottom

 ## Acknowledgements

 - This web app project was based on the tuturial in [The Web Developer Bootcamp 2022](https://www.udemy.com/course/the-web-developer-bootcamp/).
-- Many thanks to instructor Colt Steele and his team
+- Many thanks to instructor Colt Steele and his team.

 ## Contact